 Teaching groups are organised according to the demands of each subject and the stage that students have reached; they range therefore from mixed ability groups, to sets.
-NFER tests are carried out during the first term in Year 7 to establish ability profiles of each intake.
+Cognitive Ability Tests (CATS) and NGRT reading ability tests are carried out during the first term in Year 7 to establish ability profiles of each intake.
 Summative teacher assessment is completed for all subjects throughout Year 7 - Year 9.

 Students study both French and Spanish in Year 7 and then select one language to study in Year 8 and Year 9.
-Students will study a range of humanities subjects, creative subjects, core subjects and physical education.
+Students will study a range of humanities subjects, creative subjects, core subjects and physical education for the entirety of Key Stage 3.
 Citizenship topics are taught specifically in Course 42 and across the curriculum.
 Personal, Social and Health Education and Work-Related Learning are also taught in Course 42.